Haiti presidential security chief arrested over assassination | DW | 27.07.2021

 Haitian police said they had arrested presidential security chief Jean Laguel Civil as part of an ongoing investigation into President Jovenel Moise's July 7 assassination.

-Moise was killed at his home in the middle of the night by armed commandos who bypassed the president's guards without firing a shot.
+Moise was killed at his home in the middle of the night by armed commandos who bypassed the president's guards without any shots fired.
 His wife, Martine, was seriously injured.

 "I can confirm that Jean Laguel Civil was arrested Monday by police as part of the investigation into the assassination of president Jovenel Moise," police spokeswoman Marie Michelle Verrier told French news agency AFP.